Acoustic transparency and absorption in dense granular suspensions

 To quantify attenuation, we followed the same procedure as in the 2D experiments to extract the extinction length $\ell_{\text{ext}}$ as a function of frequency, plotted as blue crosses in the bottom panel of Fig.~\ref{fig:figure5}(b).
 The extinction length is found to decrease from 30 mm to 10 mm within the transparency band.
 Experimental data show very good agreement with GCPA predictions at frequencies above 1~MHz [solid line in the bottom panel of Fig.~\ref{fig:figure5}(b)].
 In contrast, at lower frequencies (within the transparency band where the predicted scattering mean free path can exceed one hundred bead diameters), experimental data deviate significantly from the GCPA predictions.
 Note that in their seminal work, Page et al. \cite{page1995experimental} did not report extinction length measurements for $kd < 4$.
 It is important to emphasize that the GCPA model accounts only for scattering-induced attenuation and does not include absorption.
 We therefore interpret the observed discrepancy as a signature that, in this frequency range, scattering is sufficiently weak for absorption to become the dominant attenuation mechanism.
 As a result, the measured extinction length corresponds to the absorption length.

-In the transparency window, the frequency dependence of the corresponding absorption coefficient, defined as $\alpha_{\text{a}}=\frac{1}{2\ell_{\text{a}}}$, follows a power law: $\alpha_a = f^{\gamma}$, with $\gamma \approx 1.4$.
-This behavior departs significantly from standard theoretical models, which predict $\gamma = 0.5$ for viscous dissipation localized in thin boundary layers between glass beads and the pore liquid (water) \cite{Weaver1995}.
-It also contrasts with earlier experimental studies, where exponents typically lie in the range $0.5 < \gamma < 1$ \cite{Salin1981, Weaver1995}.
+In the transparency window, the frequency dependence of the corresponding absorption coefficient, defined as $\alpha_{\text{a}}=\frac{1}{2\ell_{\text{a}}}$, follows a power law: $\alpha_a \sim f^{\gamma}$, with $\gamma \approx 1.4$ [see the inset in the bottom panel of Fig.~\ref{fig:figure5}(b)].
+This behavior departs significantly from standard theoretical models, which predict $\gamma = 0.5$ for viscous dissipation localized in thin boundary layers between glass beads and the pore liquid (water).
+For example, the model, as described in \cite{Weaver1995}, predicts that the absorption coefficient is given by $\alpha_a = \Phi_V /(1-\Phi_V) d^{-1} c^{-1} \sqrt{4 \pi \mu f/ \rho}$, with $\mu$ and $\rho$ the viscosity and mass density of water, respectively.
+The absorption length estimated from this model gives $\ell_{\text{a}} = 400$ mm at 0.3 MHz corresponding to $260$ bead diameters.
+This value is more than one order of magnitude larger than the measured value $\ell_{\text{ext}} \sim \ell_{\text{a}} \approx 20 ~\text{mm}$.
+The measured values also contrast with earlier experimental studies, where exponents typically lie in the range $0.5 < \gamma < 1$ \cite{Salin1981, Weaver1995}.